S2 Reducer: High-Performance Sparse Communication to Accelerate Distributed Deep Learning: Evaluation

 \textbf{Block-wise Sparse Gradient.} In this section, we apply block-wise sparsification on DenseNet, ResNet-50, and GNMT-8 with a $ 1/32 $ compression rate.
 Due to the small size of DenseNet and ResNet-50 after sparsification, we configure the bandwidth to 1GbE in their training.
-For each experiment, we use the same size of mini-batch (128).
-As shown in Fig.~\ref{fig:test_loss_embedding} (d), our method reduces 81\% sparse communication time compared with OmniReduce, and achieves $ 4.1\times $ speedup over SparCML and $ 2.3\times $ over AllGather on ResNet-50, while maintaining the model accuracy.
-As illustrated in Fig.~\ref{fig:test_loss_embedding} (c), our method achieves $ 1.8\times $ speedup compared with OmniReduce on the large model (GNMT-8), and reduce 65\% sparse communication time.
-The detailed results of communication overhead and sensitivity of hyper-parameter $ \lambda $ are stated in Appendix~\ref{appen:sparse_time} and~\ref{appen:sensitivity} respectively.
+As illustrated in Fig.~\ref{fig:test_loss_embedding} (f), our method achieves $ 1.8\times $ speedup compared with OmniReduce, which is the SOTA approach, on the large NLP model GNMT-8, and reduce 65\% sparse communication time.
+As shown in Fig.~\ref{fig:test_loss_embedding} (d), our method reduces 81\% sparse communication time compared with OmniReduce, and achieves $ 4.1\times $ speedup over SparCML and $ 2.3\times $ over AllGather on ResNet-50 (block-wise sparsification), while maintaining the model accuracy.
+The detailed results of communication overhead and sensitivity of hyper-parameter $ \lambda $ are stated in Appendix~\ref{appen:sparse_time} and~\ref{appen:sensitivity} of~\cite{ge2021s2} respectively.